johkla/johkla.github.io/now.md

 the significance of blood : i bleed for you.

 if i bleed for you, you will believe in me, yes?
-also : if i bleed for myself, i will believe in myself.
+and also : if i bleed for myself, i will believe in myself.

+maybe i've got a messiah complex.